Café Flesh: Plot

 In the aftermath of nuclear apocalypse, 99% of the survivors are sex Negatives – they become violently ill if they attempt to have sex.
 The minority sex Positives are forced to engage in carnal theater for the entertainment of the Negatives at Café Flesh.
-Everyone is excited about the arrival at the club of the famous Positive Johnny Rico, and one Negative woman is beginning to question her negativeness as she and her boyfriend grow more distant from each other.
+Everyone is excited about the arrival at the club of the famous Positive Johnny Rico, and one Negative woman is beginning to question her negativeness as she and her husband grow more distant from each other.

 History

 By the early 1970s, the pornographic film industry had gained popularity, through the success of films such as Behind the Green Door and Deep Throat.
 During this period, there were many attempts to create artistic pornography, including The Devil in Miss Jones.
 There were also non-pornographic films with hardcore sex, such as I Am Curious (Yellow) and In the Realm of the Senses.
 By the early 1980s, home video technology shifted the porn industry, and pornography theaters were becoming less successful.

 In 1982, Café Flesh, which mixed sex, satire, and avant-garde theater, was released.
 The film was created and co-written by Stephen Sayadian, under the name "Rinse Dream", and journalist Jerry Stahl, under the name "Herbert W. Day".
-Sayadin and Stahl made the film in two separate parts, using the non-pornographic elements of the film to attract financiers.
+Sayadian and Stahl made the film in two separate parts, using the non-pornographic elements of the film to attract financiers.

 Two actors involved in this film went on to notable work in mainstream productions.
 Lead actress Michelle Bauer, using the name Pia Snow in this film, became a prolific B-movie actress.
 Richard Belzer, a noted comedian at the time who later became known for his role as John Munch in Homicide: Life on the Street and Law & Order: Special Victims Unit, appears as an audience member, but does not appear in any of the sexual scenes.